Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 [KEEP-367](./context-parameters.md) introduces a context parameters feature to Kotlin.

 There are multiple ways on how you can think of context parameters.
-One of them is that context parameters are a _better way_ to declare global variables.
+One of them is that it's possible to pass parameters by position, it's possible to pass parameters by name, and, with context parameters, it's possible to pass parameters by context.
-It's common knowledge that we should prefer function parameters over global variables – it makes our programs easier to test and parallelize.
-But still, programmers tend to use global variables because passing parameters manually might be too tedious and might require too much ceremony in some cases.

-Context parameters partially cover this use case.
-They are not as tedious to pass around as regular parameters, and they don't have the downsides of the global variables.

-Turns out that Kotlin already has another existing feature that covers the same use case in a similar way – `suspend` functions.
+Turns out that Kotlin already has another existing feature that has the same property – `suspend` functions.
 All `suspend` functions have an implicit `$completion: kotlin.coroutines.Continuation` parameter.
-And while the `$completion` parameter itself isn't equivalent to context parameters since the continuations are not just passed around and are rather wrapped on every suspending call, but the `kotlin.coroutines.Continuation`'s `context` property of type `kotlin.coroutines.CoroutineContext` **is** equivalent to context parameters.
+And while the `$completion` parameter itself isn't equivalent to context parameters since the continuations are not just passed around and are rather wrapped and transformed on every suspending call, but the `kotlin.coroutines.Continuation`'s `context` property of type `kotlin.coroutines.CoroutineContext` **is** equivalent to context parameters.

 Here is a side-by-side comparison: